 - Pembrolizumab (KEYTRUDA®)

-Doctors can administer an immunotherapy drug using several different methods, including:
+Doctors can administer an immunotherapy drug using one of several different methods, including:

 Patients who receive immunotherapy often experience fewer side effects, unlike traditional chemotherapy, which attacks both healthy and cancerous cells.
 Instead, immunotherapy directly targets the body’s defenses and enables white blood cells to locate and kill cancer cells.